Search & Filter

 Offered In: Fall 2024

-Satisfies: JD: LAWR III JD: Experiential Learning
+May Satisfy: JD: LAWR III JD: Experiential Learning

 Experience in the preparation, research, and writing of an appellate brief and in oral argument before an appellate court.
 Participation in the intramural Stanley Moot Court competition is an option in the Fall.
 This course satisfies the Legal Analysis, Writing, and Research III Requirement.